bowencool/blog/src/content/blog/my-usage-reports-of-unraid.md

 ### Home Assistant

 A smart home control center that can connect different brands of smart home devices together.
-For example, you can use Siri to control Xiaomi's lights. **The experience is not as good as Mi Home**.
+For example, you can use Siri to control Xiaomi's lights. **My evaluation is that it has high playability and strong customization, but it's not worth the effort.
+It's very troublesome, better to just use Mi Home directly.**.

+### ~~NextCloud~~

+It can be understood as a privately deployed AWS S3 or Google Drive.

+It has a lot of features and a rich ecosystem, not just cloud storage.

+There are quite a few minor issues, so I uninstalled it due to my perfectionism.

+### Seafile

+Recommended in the comments section and I've used it.

 ### ~~Syncthing~~